-In particular, the accumulation of catastrophe risk is specifically monitored across all lines of business, as catastrophic risk is a significant source of risk to the Company.
-Catastrophe risk is monitored and managed at both the Company and Group level.
+Risk is monitored and managed at both the Company and Group level.
 Industry standard analytical tools, together with bespoke tools, support the monitoring and measurement of overall risk levels and facilitate the Company's management of total risk exposure and risk aggregation.
 Underwriting Guidelines address limits and types of risk to be written that are exposed to catastrophe events as well as other risk limits.

-In addition, the business planning process incorporates a forward-looking projection of the risk, capital and solvency profile of the Vantage Group and their profiles.
-As part of this process, exposure to catastrophic events ("PMLs"), results of various business stress scenarios, and a forward-looking analysis of market opportunities are regularly reviewed to determine adequacy of capital to support the business plan.
+In addition, the business planning process incorporates a forward-looking projection of the risk, capital and solvency profile of the Vantage Group.
+As part of this process, exposure to catastrophic events results of various business stress scenarios, and a forward-looking analysis of market opportunities are regularly reviewed to determine adequacy of capital to support the business plan.
 The process produces both near-and long-term forecasts for the business with associated risk guidelines and capital requirements to be reviewed and agreed by the Board.

 The Board provides oversight on the risk management framework including appropriate business risk monitoring, which will include development of bespoke stress-test scenarios, both by line of business and for the overall accumulation of risk across the portfolio.
-Stochastic model output, historical simulations, and Realistic Disaster Scenario ("RDS") testing are all methods that are utilized by the Company, as necessary, by line of business.
+Stochastic model output, historical simulations, and Realistic Disaster Scenario testing are all methods that are utilized by the Company, as necessary, by line of business.